-An actuary is expected to have the analytical skills, business knowledge and understanding of human behavior that is required to design and manage programs that assess and control risk.
+An actuary is expected to have the analytical skills, business knowledge, and understanding of human behaviour that is required for risk management.

 If you are an actuary, then you would be most likely employed in the Insurance industry but also in corporate houses like Reliance, which issues 100 year or perpetual bonds.
 The profession is governed by the Actuaries Act of 2006.

-Specialized courses are the ones where a certain skill set is developed for an industry
+Specialized finance courses are the ones where a specific skill set is developed for an industry

 6. Chartered Financial Analyst